ponchotitlan/NSO-DevOps-in-a-tin-can/gitlab_soup/README.md

   <img src="../images/gitlabrunner_01.png" />
 </p>

-Afterwards, navigate via CLI to the root of this repository and input the following command:
+Afterwards, open a terminal and navigate to the root of this repository and input the following command:

 ```
 % cd gitlab_soup && docker-compose exec gitlab-runner gitlab-runner register